PetervGreen/tech-indexing/dita-for-small-teams.md

 such as Amazon Web Services or Microsoft Azure with a minimum of effort."

 This is encouraging but refers to a small enterprise team preparing technical documentation, who presumably have access to IT skills and/or support.
+My guess is that this does indeed make it "as easy as it can be" and is therefore the best starting point.
+But it will require more than a few hours getting up to speed, especially from a pre-release version that is currently not visibly under active development.

 Also additional work will be required for our immediate need to integrate with Zotero and JATS and eventually for exploratory animations.
 But essentially this confirms feasability.